Microsoft Azure¶

 Figure 7 - Azure logs enabled initiative parameter

-Create an initiative parameter called profileName.
+Create an initiative parameter named profileName.

 Set the type to string, and then set the default value to SendToObserve.
 3. Click Save.